Tata Vs Mistry: Out Of The Dust Of The Battles Of Giants ... NothingBloombergQuintOpinion

-Tata Sons appointed Mistry after a board-run process that pitted him against some top international business leaders.
-Yet when suddenly sacking him all they said was he “overwhelmingly lost the confidence” of the board.
-He had just months to go before his term ended.
+Tata Sons appointed Mistry after a board-run process that pitted him against top international business leaders.
+Yet, when sacking him all they said was he “overwhelmingly lost the confidence” of the board.
+Incidentally, he had just months to go before his term ended.

-While airing dirty Tata laundry in public Mistry forgot he was once director on board the same company.
+While airing dirty Tata laundry in public Mistry forgot he was once a director of the same company.
 The allegations reflected on him as well.
 Playing the David card has failed even for blood brothers.

 But the biggest disappointment has been how India’s courts have adjudicated this important case.

 The National Company Law Tribunal’s kitschy judgment paid almost floral tribute to the Tata “empire”.

 The NCLAT awarded Mistry exaggerated reliefs, that were never even asked for, thereby creating fresh legal issues.

 And the Supreme Court, well, let me just end by saying it describes the reconversion of a deemed public company to a private one as “ghar wapsi”.